peerix - v0.1.0

 Peerix

-It is a peer-to-peer media and data sharing JavaScript library.
+Peerix is a peer-to-peer media and data sharing JavaScript library.
 Peerix uses WebRTC for peer-to-peer communication and relies on a signaling mechanism to facilitate peer discovery and connection management.
 The library abstracts away the complexities of WebRTC and provides a minimalistic API for developers to create real-time applications with media streaming and data sharing capabilities.

 Read the full documentation and API reference on the official website:

+Peerix is a front-end library that runs entirely in the browser, allowing for low-latency media streaming and data sharing between peers.
 It is designed to work in a decentralized manner, allowing peers to connect directly to each other without relying on a central server for media relay.
 However, it does require a signaling server for peers to discover each other and establish connections.
 You can use various built-in signaling drivers, or you can implement your own custom driver to fit your application's needs.

 Peerix is not an SFU (Selective Forwarding Unit) or MCU (Multipoint Control Unit), and it does not provide server-side media processing or routing capabilities.
 Instead, it focuses on enabling direct peer-to-peer communication between clients, allowing you to build applications that leverage the full potential of WebRTC without the need for a central media server.